 A lazy, hidebound assumption has long held sway that people who work as English teachers abroad lack the qualifications to hack out a career back home, and it’s the only job the “losers” and “bottom feeders” can find.
-It’s a hackneyed cliché, one that obscures the real class of losers.
+A most hackneyed cliché, and one that obscures the real class of losers.
 Think about it.
 To be able to go to another country, all by yourself, is an impressive feat.
-You need, for starters, to have a certain imaginative capacity, a conception that there are other countries in the world, and that it’s possible to visit them and even live in them.
+You need, for starters, to have a certain imaginative capacity, a conception that there are other countries in the world besides your own, and that it’s possible to go there.
 This is more than can be said for many Americans.
 On my occasional trips back home, I am thrust into a sharply different reality.
 There is a dim awareness of my just having returned from somewhere, though I no longer entertain any expectation I will be asked about my home of the past twenty-five years, except for: “Beijing?
 Where’s that again, Lebanon?”
 The conversation soon reverts to the insular world of personal problems inhabited by family and friends.
 Then there’s the smarts required to plan a trip: how to apply for a passport and whether you even qualify for one, and a visa, whatever that is.
 You need spare money, enough at least for international plane fare.
 For those seeking to find work abroad, you need the savvy to know how to procure a bogus diploma and to pass for a college-educated person on your job application, not to mention where to apply for a job.
 To be able to do all of this requires a mental sophistication above and beyond a great many people.
 Yes, people back home, people around you, the real losers.

 Tom Carter’s An American Bum in China: Featuring the Bumblingly Brilliant Escapades of Expatriate Matthew Evans (Camphor Press, 2019) is the real-life tale of what happens when one has just enough native wit to make it to China but not enough to hold down a job.
 It is saying something, however, that Matthew Evans is able to wiggle his way into the country not once but five times (albeit twice illegally) and live out his days there in the most dramatic fashion.
 While it’s painful to watch as the universities which hired him in turn, Nanjing Agriculture University and East China Normal University, realize all too slowly Evans had faked his academic credentials and had never taught a class in his life, we cannot but admire his nerve, or should I say verve, in pulling off the ruse.
 Otherwise mostly jobless in China, arrested for vagrancy, penniless, sleeping in hotel lobbies, McDonald’s restaurants and ATM booths while subsisting on ketchup packets, and losing his pass-port while attempting to sell it in Burma after sneaking through a border fence, the guy indeed has incredible staying power and an unfathomable knack for living on the edge.
 We begin to root for Evans as little acts of sympathy enable him to extend his misery in the country yet another day without perishing—thirty dollars wired by his grandmother here, girls met online throwing a few coins his way there—though he’d have been better off back in a Chinese jail where he would have been fed, before once again being deported directly back to Muscatine, Iowa, instead of sneaking over to Hong Kong and mooching off Umbrella protesters and begging on a Macao sidewalk, after being spat out of the mainland once and for all.
 Weeks without showering or a change of clothes are minor inconveniences.
 What’s more enlightening is how many days one can survive without food before mental disorientation from extreme ketogenesis sets in.